WHAT IS THE CAUSE of ANTERIOR PELVIC TILT?

-This constant sitting with poor posture causes tightness and weakness in certain muscle which then pulls the pelvis forward into this tilted position.
+This constant sitting with poor posture causes tightness and weakness in certain muscles which then pulls the spine out of its natural curve and the pelvis forward into this tilted position.

 It’s an extremely common problem, and I’m going to use Jesse to demonstrate it because he does have a fairly significant Anterior Pelvic Tilt.

 Here’s an example of what this anterior pelvic tilt position looks like.
 You can see the really exaggerated arch in Jesse’s back and the butt sticking out.

 This exaggerated arch is caused by a few different muscle imbalances and weaknesses.
 Let’s take a look at them one by one.